Manifest destiny: Debate over Manifest destiny

+I was bitterly opposed to the measure [to annex Texas], and to this day regard the war [with Mexico] which resulted as one of the most unjust ever waged by a stronger against a weaker nation.
+It was an instance of a republic following the bad example of European monarchies, in not considering justice in their desire to acquire additional territory...
+The Southern rebellion was largely the outgrowth of the Mexican war.
+Nations, like individuals, are punished for their transgressions.
+We got our punishment in the most sanguinary and expensive war of modern times.

-Era of continental expansion
+Era of expansion

-The phrase "manifest destiny" is most often associated with the territorial expansion of the United States from 1812 to 1867.
-This era, from the War of 1812 to the acquisition of Alaska in 1867, has been called the "age of manifest destiny".
+The phrase "manifest destiny" is most associated with the territorial expansion of the United States from 1803 to 1900.
+However, the Vermont Republic joined the United States in 1791, the territory of American Samoa grew larger in 1904 and 1925, and the U.S. acquired what is now the United States Virgin Islands in 1917 and what was the United Nations Trust Territory of the Pacific Islands in 1947.
+Of that Trust Territory, the Northern Mariana Islands joined the United States in 1986, while the Federated States of Micronesia, Republic of the Marshall Islands, and Palau became independent states in a Compact of Free Association with the U.S.

+Some scholars limit the "manifest destiny" period to solely North American continental expansion from the Louisiana Purchase to the acquisition of Alaska in 1867, sometimes called the "age of manifest destiny".
 During this time, the United States expanded to the Pacific Ocean—"from sea to shining sea"—largely defining the borders of the continental United States as they are today.
+In the 1890s, the United States expanded into Polynesia and Asia with the annexation of the Republic of Hawaii, the Philippines, Guam, and American Samoa.

 War of 1812

-One of the goals of the War of 1812 was to threaten to annex the British colony of Lower Canada as a bargaining chip to force the British to abandon their fortifications in the Northwestern United States and support for the various Native American tribes residing there.
-The result of this overoptimism was a series of defeats in 1812 in part due to the wide use of poorly-trained state militias rather than regular troops.
+One of the goals of the War of 1812 was to threaten to annex the British colony of Lower Canada as a bargaining chip to force the British to abandon support for the various Native American tribes residing there.
+The result of this overoptimism was a series of defeats in 1812 in part due to the wide use of poorly trained state militias rather than regular troops.
 The American victories at the Battle of Lake Erie and the Battle of the Thames in 1813 ended the Indian raids and removed the main reason for threatening annexation.
 To end the War of 1812 John Quincy Adams, Henry Clay and Albert Gallatin (former treasury secretary and a leading expert on Indians) and the other American diplomats negotiated the Treaty of Ghent in 1814 with Britain.
 They rejected the British plan to set up an Indian state in U.S. territory south of the Great Lakes.
 They explained the American policy toward acquisition of Indian lands:

 A shocked Henry Goulburn, one of the British negotiators at Ghent, remarked, after coming to understand the American position on taking the Indians' land: